Back to school checklist

 Buy school supplies

-*THIS is the list of supplies requested by RCES teachers.
-Please be aware that this list differs from the MCPS county-recommended supply list distributed in The Chronicle, in that it is more specific.
-Purchase whatever supplies you are able, all kids receive the same education regardless of the school supplies they bring at the start of the year!
+*This is the list of supplies requested by our RCES teachers.
+This list is more specific and may contain more requested items than the MCPS county-recommended supply list posted on the RCES website.
+Purchase whatever supplies you can, all kids receive the same education regardless of the school supplies they bring at the start of the year!

 Select online ordering or in-store pickup and Target will shop your supplies from available stock.